 Storage Management Tasks of a DevOps Engineer

 - Manage storage classes.
-See Display Storage Classes in a Supervisor Namespace or Tanzu Kubernetes Cluster.
+See Display Storage Classes in a vSphere Namespace or Tanzu Kubernetes Cluster.

 - Deploy and manage stateful applications.
 See Provision a Dynamic Persistent Volume for a Stateful Application.

 - Perform lifecycle operations for persistent volumes.
-Tanzu Kubernetes Persistent Volume Claim Example.
+Tanzu Kubernetes Persistent Volume Claim Examples.